 Though a front loader can be carefully maintained and cleaned in many cases for mold prevention.

-For a top loader it is best to use a model with a metal drum.
-Look for gear dry, not belt dry.
+For a top loader, it is best to use a model with a metal drum.
+Look for gear drive, not belt drive, if you’re super sensitive.